-Direct impacts of off-road trail-biking on bushwalking includes noise, trail damage, a proliferation of new deeply rutted and eroding tracks (often along water courses), destruction of vegetation, and reduced safety.
+Direct impacts of off-road trail-biking on bushwalking includes noise (see video), trail damage, a proliferation of new deeply rutted and eroding tracks (often along water courses), destruction of vegetation, and reduced safety.
 The result is a loss of traditional bushwalking amenity in the region; Walkers increasingly avoid areas known to be most frequented by illegal riders.

 New opportunities for riders

 The Recreational Trailbike Riders Association (RTRA) in collaboration with DPaW has developed a new dedicated trail bike trail off Metro Road, south of Brookton Highway.
 This popular new 16km pilot trail has become a model for establishing future additional sustainable trails for off-road riders.
 Intending riders can obtain a map and GPX file for the trail from the RTRA site, plus a map indicating the proposed conservation park exclusion zones east of Metro Road (Flint and Gibbs areas).
 Also check out other opportunities for off-road riding such as at the Pinjar ORV area (also see Trails WA).
 Riders of bikes that are not road-registered are required to have ORV registration for riding at the Metro Road or Pinjar areas.